British Swimming coach of the year Mel Marshall talks Masters swimmingApril 17, 2015

 Bouncing off the walls at an ungodly hour

 If you’ve never experienced 5.30am training with someone as lively as Mel, demanding just “one more max”, playing loud music and bouncing off the walls at an ungodly hour you’ve not lived!

-But we’ve not looked back since and we’ve had the added advantage of Mel’s contacts also bringing Commonwealth gold medallist Ross Davenport and 2012 Olympian Grant Turner to work with the Masters.
+But we’ve not looked back since and we’ve had the added advantage of Mel’s contacts.
+Commonwealth gold medallist Ross Davenport and 2012 Olympian Grant Turner have both worked with our Masters group.

 Being able to ask for help about all aspects of swimming from Mel and her fellow Olympians is a real privilege even if the intensity of training does leave us ‘older’ swimmers breathless!!

 - Fancy trying one of Mel’s training sets?
 Check out Mel’s two-hour set here.